IIIF/api/source/api/extension/navplace/index.md

 *   Link a IIIF resource to a single or multiple geographic areas
 *   Supply a single geographic bounding box for an image of a map
-*   Represent locations that appear in digital objects, such as itineraries or travel journals
+*   Represent locations that appear in digital resources, such as itineraries or travel journals

 Situations which are not in scope include